-The launch of Jira Ops at the Atlassian Summit is part of the Australian software vendor’s plans to striking a deal with Slack to discontinue its team chat tools, HipChat and Stride.after
+The launch of Jira Ops at the Atlassian Summit is part of the Australian software vendor’s plans to better focus on serving IT and technical teams after striking a deal with Slack to discontinue its team chat tools, HipChat and Stride.

 As more businesses have come to rely on a robust digital presence, the ability to quickly resolve software failures has become even more crucial.

 Many businesses are investing in tools to do just that; according to research firm Gartner, the IT ops software market will be worth US$38 billion by 2022.